Alfresco/docs-alfresco/federation-services/latest/index.md

 * CMS (Alfresco Content Services, Documentum, SharePoint, etc.)
 * Network file systems

-See the [Alfresco Federation Services summary and demo](https://www.alfresco.com/information-governance/content-federation-and-manage-place){:target="_blank"} to learn more.

 ## Terminology

 Here's some useful terminology from the Federation Services documentation.